richardlaugesen/ruvpy/README.md

 ## Development

 The main package requires Python (>=3.8), NumPy, SciPy, and Pathos.
-The examples additionally require XArray, Pandas, Jupyter, and Matplotlib, and the tests require Pytest and Statsmodels.
+The examples additionally require XArray, Pandas, Jupyter, and Matplotlib, the tests require Pytest and Statsmodels, and generating docs requires pdoc3.

 All dependencies are defined in an included pyproject.toml file ready for use with [Poetry](https://python-poetry.org/) or Setuptools.

-For example, the following commands can be used once Poetry is installed to set the environment up and run the tests:
+For example, the following commands can be used once Poetry is installed to set the environment up:

     poetry install
     poetry shell

+And then to run the unit tests use:

-    poetry run pytest
+    pytest

+To run examples use:

+    jupyter notebook

+Regenerate documentation using:

+    pdoc --html --output-dir docs ruvpy --force

 ## Code of conduct